Professor, Department of Economics

 - Reputation, Term Limits, and Incumbency (Dis)Advantage, with Richard Van Weelden, revised May 2016.

-- What Kind of Transparency?, with Alex Frankel, revised September 2015.
+- What Kind of Central Bank Competence?, with Alex Frankel, revised October 2016.

 - Informative Cheap Talk in Elections, with Richard Van Weelden, revised September 2015.
 Supplementary Appendix.
 Presentation slides.